| Garmin Tips, Hints, Explanations, or Whatnot...... |

 Venture Version 2.31 (and probably other "Click Stick" eTrexes

-for additional fields for those with additional functions such as the
+except for additional fields for those with additional functions

 The compass takes a fair amount of power on the sensor (S) models.
 It can be toggled ON/OFF by holding down the "Page" key.
 Leave it off when you don't need it to save batteries.